 The detection of changes in flood time series is a good starting point, but for predicting future changes in the flood regimes, it is even more important to understand the underlying mechanisms.
-For this purpose, the synergies with the model based (scenario) approach should be exploited more thoroughly.
-A number of options exist, for example,

-Renard et al. (2008) detected flood changes over distinct time periods in northeast France using the method of Andréassian et al. (2003).
+For this purpose, the synergies with the model-based (scenario) approach should be exploited more thoroughly.
+A number of options exist.
+For example, Renard et al. (2008) detected flood changes over distinct time periods in northeast France using the method of Andréassian et al. (2003).
 They calibrated a hydrological model to separate periods and then tested each period for trends.
+This approach

+Figure 11.
+Synthesis of approaches to analysing flood regime changes.
+Dark blue shading indicates the current strengths of the data-based (change detection) and model-based (scenario) approaches, light blue shading indicates future opportunities for these methods with regard to their current ability to represent causalities and variabilities.
+The proposed synthesis items (a)-(d) correspond to Sects.
+4.1.1-4.1.4.

-This approach allowed them to attribute the flood peak to an increasing number of rainy days in most of the investigated catchments.
-However, the possibility of multiple interacting drivers of change further complicates the attribution process (Harrigan et al., 2013).
+allowed them to attribute the flood peak to an increasing number of rainy days in most of the investigated catchments.

+However, the possibility of multiple interacting drivers of change further complicates the attribution process (Harrigan et al., 2014).
 Merz et al. (2012) therefore suggested approaching the attribution problem systematically by postulating a hypothesis and successively testing it against observed data and/or simulation results.

-They propose tests at three stages: (1) evidence of consistency: show that the changes in flooding detected in the data is consistent with the hypothesis are inconsistent with alternative drivers.
-(3) Confidence level: provide a statement on the confidence of the attribution hypothesis.
-The proof of inconsistency with alternative drivers is probably the most difficult part of the test, which is further complicated by the posed for data is formed by the need for detailed meta-data information.
-More research following this framework would be useful in advancing the understanding of the drivers in flood regime changes.
+They propose tests at three stages:

+- 1. Evidence of consistency: show that the changes in floods detected in the data are consistent with the hypothesised drivers. - 2.
+Evidence of inconsistency: show that the observed flood changes are inconsistent with alternative drivers. - 3.
+Confidence level: provide a statement on the confidence of the attribution hypothesis.

+The proof of inconsistency with alternative drivers is probably the most difficult part of the test, which is further complicated by the need for detailed metadata information (Harrigan et al., 2014).
+More research following the framework suggested by Merz et al. (2012) would be useful in advancing the understanding of the drivers in flood regime changes.